SCIInstitute/SCIRun/README.rst

 Renderer
 --------------
-* Can render faces and edges of LatVolMeshes and TriSurfMeshes.
+* Can render faces and edges of LatVol and TriSurf meshes.
 * Camera control is still in ImageVis3D mode.

 In Progress